TalhaMemisoglu/Dentist-website/README.md

 This project has been completed.
 You can find the conclusion notes, feedback and grade of reports on [Conclusion](https://github.com/TalhaMemisoglu/Dentist-website/wiki/Conclusion)

-Important Note: This project was developed as part of a class assignment.
+**IMPORTANT NOTE**: This project was developed as part of a class assignment.
 As a result, it may not be suitable for real-world use due to certain functional and security issues.
 If you have any questions regarding the project, feel free to reach out to me via email at talhamemisoglu0@gmail.com.